Ask the Experts: Data Migration for Nonprofits

 To understand your data, you don’t need to be a super geek or a DBA, but you need to have a good sense of the types of data you’re storing currently.

 To understand your data, you don’t need to be a super geek or a DBA, but you need to have a good sense of the types of data you’re storing currently: Contacts?
 Check.
 Households?
 Check.
 Donations?
 Check.
 And so on.
-Get a good sense of how these data types relate to each other and whether you have any special rules (written or in your head) for how data is being managed.
+Get a good sense of how these data types relate to each other and whether you have any special rules for how data is managed.

 A common rule nonprofits must consider with their migration is about householding.
 When do you want two contacts to be linked together within a household?
 It’s not as easy a decision as you might think!